haradam3/FieldAPI_IntroLab1/README.md

 * No key and secret are needed to use Field API.

-Samples are written in C#, using Microsoft Visual Studio 2015, .NET 4.5.2.
+The project is written in C#, using Microsoft Visual Studio 2015, .NET 4.5.2.

-Dependency: RestSharp 106.2.0
+Dependency: RestSharp 106.2.0 (NuGet will automatically download the package when you build.)

+Disclaimer: Minimum error checking for simplicity and readability to focus on learning BIM 360 Field API.

 For detailed explanation, please take a look at this post: https://fieldofviewblog.wordpress.com/2015/04/08/lab1-hello-field-world/

+(Note: The project here is slightly updated.
+But the basic usage of Field API itself is the same.)

+For additional information about BIM 360 Field API, please refer to: https://fieldofviewblog.wordpress.com/field/

+Written by M.Harada, March 2015.

 Last updated: 12/30/2017 by M.Harada